apinf/platform/README.md

 ## elasticsearch
 Elasticsearch takes a host value that contains the host and port of the API Umbrella ElasticSearch instance.

+## githubConfiguration
+The Github configuration takes two values, a Client ID and Secret key.
+You can obtain these values by setting up a Github application from your Github user account.

 # Nightly build
 You can preview our latest version at [nightly.apinf.com](http://nightly.apinf.com).